WBZB

-Station events

-1130 ESPN The Office (along with sister stations WNBS-AM and WFGS-FM) held different events through the year.

-Annual Home, Lawn & Farm Show – This event dates back over 20 years (the first being held in 1989).
-It has always been the expo for vendors to show off their wares.
-There are always vendors that cater to different parts of the show, whether they represent HOME, LAWN or FARM.
-Often there are also "sub category" areas, like; Children's Play Area, Women's World or the Men's Sit a Spell.
-This event always occurs within the first quarter of the year.
-The Annual Home, Lawn & Farm show calls the Regional Special Events Center (RSEC) home currently, thus scheduling is subject to Murray State University basketball games and/or other events that are brought in.

 History

 The station went on the air September 12, 1978, as WSJP, owned by father-and-son businessmen Joe and Sam Parker.
 After merging with WNBS and the FM station now known as WFGS, they sold the stations to Forever Communications.
 It marked the first time that ownership of all of Murray's commercial broadcasters lay with an out-of-town company.
 WSJP and WNBS swapped formats and schedules in 2000 to take advantage of the better nighttime signal on WNBS.

-The call sign for 1130 was changed to WRKY and then to WJGY before becoming WOFC on 2007-01-11.
+The call sign for 1130 was changed to WRKY and then to WJGY before becoming WOFC on January 11, 2007.
 This was originally a reference to the station's adult contemporary format, designed to be music that could be played in an office without distracting from work.
 Although the station reverted to sports talk a year later, the call letters did not change.
 The station changed its call sign to the current WBZB on November 23, 2016.

-The call letters of WSJP coincided with the initials of co-founder Sammy Joe Parker, although the station's official claim was that it stood for their motto "We Serve the Jackson Purchase".
+The call letters of WSJP coincided with the initials of co-founder Sandy Joe Parker, although the station's official claim was that it stood for its moniker "We Serve the Jackson Purchase".